 Q: After all of the years writing for Road & Track, what interested you in writing fiction?

 A: I’ve always wanted to write fiction, ever since my days in college; however, I put those plans on hold while I was at Road & Track because I wanted to dedicate all my time and effort into the job.
-When I left the magazine a few years ago, I felt that if I was ever going to write my novel, it was as good as time as any, so I got to it.
+When I left the magazine a few years ago, I felt that if I was ever going to learn how to write a novel, it was as good as time as any, so I got to it.